jon-jacky/Piety/doc/structure.md

   platform to one particular Python interpreter (usually CPython).

 - The modules in *scheduler* directory are the core of the Piety operating system.
-They must not depend on any specific platform or device, so they must not depend on modules in *unix*, *vt_terminal*, *console* or in any application directories.
+They must not depend on any specific platform, device, or application, so they must not depend on modules in *unix*, *vt_terminal*, *console* or in any application directories.
   (At this writing the *piety* module violates this rule; it depends on the Unix *select* function.
 We will fix this.)

 - The modules in the *console* directory are used by terminal applications.
 They must be platform- and device- independent.
 They